SLC

 5. Connect to Prior Knowledge

-Bridge new information to existing schemas through familiar concepts and previously taught material to dramatically reduce cognitive load.
+Bridge new information to existing schemas through familiar concepts and previously taught material.

-Learning is most efficient when new information connects to existing schemas.
 Prior knowledge is the single best predictor of learning success.
+New information connects most efficiently to existing schemas.

 • Activate prior knowledge first